Cloud Migration

 Any change to organizational culture should address the very real issues and pressures that are felt on your front lines every day.
 Increasingly, employees choose companies that are actively investing in and working on this element of changing organizational culture.

-Millennial generation is the majority of the workforce and expected to be 75-80% of the workforce by 2025.
+The millennial generation is the majority of the workforce and is expected to be 75-80% of the workforce by 2025.
 They will choose freelance status and opt-out of toxic workplaces.

 Customers increasingly choose companies with a sound culture.